loisie123/NLP-project/README.md

-# Neural Graph-based Dependency parsing:
+# Neural Graph-based Dependency Parsing:
-## A LSTM model to resolve ambiguity in natural language
+## A LSTM Model to Resolve Ambiguity in Natural Language

 By:
 * **Koen Derks** (10518215)